 Color can be broken down further into hue, intensity, and value.
 Also, many artists choose to work with a mother color when painting.
 This is a particular paint hue that is mixed into each paint that touches the canvas and it can bring uniformity.

 Tone and value are used interchangeably in painting.
 It is, essentially, how light or dark a paint is when you strip away the color.
 Understanding how to use it can greatly affect the way your art is perceived.

 Every color of paint has an almost endless variety of tones available to it.
 You can mix it with mediums and neutral paints to adjust its tone however you like.
 Some paintings have a very limited range of tones while others include stark contrasts in tones.

 At its most basic, tone can be best seen in grayscale: Black is the darkest value and white the brightest.
 A well-rounded painting often has both of these, with highlights and shadows adding to the overall effect of the piece.

 While we tend to think of lines when drawing, painters must also focus on it.
 After all, every brushstroke you make creates a line.

 Line is defined as a narrow mark made by a brush, or a line created where two objects or elements meet.
 It defines the subject of paintings and helps us imply things such as movement.

-Painters should also be aware of different types of line.
-Among these are implied lines, those that are not actually drawn but are instead implied by the brushstrokes around it.
+Painters should also be aware of different types of lines.
+Among these are implied lines, those that are not drawn but are instead implied by the brushstrokes around it.

 04 of 10